 Everyone has the right of access to preventive health care and the right to benefit from medical treatment under the conditions established by national laws and practices.
-A high level of human health protection shall be ensured in the definition and implementation of all Union policies and activities.
+A high level of human health protection shall be ensured in the definition and implementation of all the Union's policies and activities.

-Article II-36: Access to services of general economic interest
+Access to services of general economic interest

-The Union recognises and respects access to services of general economic interest as provided for in national laws and practices, in accordance with the Constitution, in order to promote the social and territorial cohesion of the Union.
+The Union recognises and respects access to services of general economic interest as provided for in national laws and practices, in accordance with the Treaties, in order to promote the social and territorial cohesion of the Union.